yearn/yearn-devdocs/docs/developers/v2/entities.md

 #### \* delta - indicates this value is the difference between the prior state and the current state (e.g. deltaPricePerShare)

 #### \* current - used exclusively in Update entities.
 Similar to balance, current indicates the state of a field or value at the time of the update.
-These values are populated in every update whether they changed or not.
+These values are populated in every update whether they changed or not

 #### \* new - used exclusively in Update entities.
 Fields with this prefix will only be populated if they have changed since the last Update.
-If there has been no change, the value will be null.
+If there has been no change, the value will be null

 #### Use plurals when referring to Tokens or Shares (e.g. totalShares, balanceTokens)